Cyberattack statistics 2025

 “Breach discovery” refers to the point in time when the company or business becomes aware that an incident has occurred.
 According to IBM, it takes a company 204 days on average to discover the breach — and up to 73 days to contain it.

-Additionally, the use of AI in security systems significantly reduced the financial impact of cyberattacks.
+Additionally, AI-use in security systems significantly reduced the financial impact of cyberattacks.
 Companies that used extensive AI features discovered and contained data breaches 108 days sooner than those that didn’t.
 Data breaches also cost these companies $1.76 million less on average.

-A data breach response plan is a proactive way to be prepared in the event that a breach does occur.
-Having a risk management strategy in place to combat incidents such as breaches can minimize the impact on your company and bottom line.
-An incident response plan, for example, provides guidance for your team during the phases of detection, containment, investigation, remediation, and recovery.
+A data breach response plan is a proactive way to prepare for a breach.
+Having a risk management strategy to combat incidents such as breaches can minimize their impact on your company and bottom line.
+An incident response plan, for example, guides your team through the phases of detection, containment, investigation, remediation, and recovery.

 Who’s behind data breaches?